zio/zio-keeper/docs/meetings/index.md

 title: "Summary"
 ---

-This section contains the notes collected by ZIO keeper's team obtained during their design sessions.
+This section contains the notes collected by ZIO Keeper's team obtained during their design sessions.
 To emphasize recent activities, notes will be sorted in a descending order.